God and Man at Yale Divinity

 An Extra Step

 So, I had to research and write a five-page paper.
 (While a bibliography was required, it did not count toward the five-page maximum.)
 I wrote on Greg Boyd and his influence on evangelical thought.
 I knew his work well from my college days, so I thought he would be the right choice.
 (He’s also a graduate of Yale Divinity School.)
-I’ll also share this paper in a future post for anyone interested in seeing it.
+I shared this paper as well in a later post for anyone interested in seeing it.

 The point is that this significantly increased the amount of time I had to devote to my application.
 So, if you’re a recent college graduate applying to Yale Divinity School, the application process may be much easier for you.